Quilt Project Showcase quilt

 Mapping Memories: Michigan and Color Wheel of Emotions, LookOut!
 Gallery, Snyder-Phillips Hall, May 19 – September 19, 2014

-Dr. Carolyn Mazloomi lecture, Thursday, October 23, 2014, 6p.m.
+Dr. Carolyn Mazloomi lecture, Thursday, October 23, 2014, 3:30p.m. (note new time).
 MSU Museum Auditorium.
 Dr. Mazloomi is an artist, author, historian, and curator acknowledged as being among the most influential African American quilt historians in the United States.
 She has produced an awe inspiring body of work, much of it containing references to African American life and history, as well as harkening back to a shared African ancestry.
 Widely exhibited in the United States and internationally, her quilts have been included in five exhibitions at the Smithsonian's Renwick Gallery.
 Her artwork can be found in numerous important museums and corporate collections, such as the Wadsworth Museum, the Smithsonian American Art Museum, American Museum of Design, Bell Telephone, the Cleveland Clinic, and Exxon.
 She has appeared on television shows such as CBS Morning Show, Reading Rainbow, The Today Show, CNN, and has been the subject of several film documentaries.
 Dr. Mazloomi is one of six artist commissioned to create artwork for the National Underground Railroad Freedom Center Museum.

 In 1985 she founded the Women of Color Quilters Network, an international organization with a membership of 1700, which has been a major force in fostering the fiberart works of African American people.
 Through Dr. Mazloomi’s effort WCQN members have had their quilts presented in venues such as prominent museums and galleries, and in internationally traveled exhibitions.
 She is a frequent consultant for art exhibitions, authors, and historians.